 - Wet surfaces caused by spills, leaks, poor drainage or inclement weather

 Potential hazards that are foreseeable are your responsibility.
 Keep your tenants and visitors safe, and reduce your potential liability.

-For more information, see our related post for tips on improving building safety and security.
+For more information on security and liability for landlords, see our related post for tips on improving building safety and security.